Factbox: Close races in the battle for U.S. Senate

 Connecticut

-Having revamped strategy to spend more face time with voters, she is in a close race with third-term Democratic Representative Chris Murphy.
-The winner will replace retiring Joe Lieberman, an independent.
+Having revamped strategy to spend more face time with voters, she is in a close race with three-term Democratic Representative Chris Murphy.
+The winner will replace Senator Joe Lieberman, an independent who is retiring.

 Montana

-Democrat Jon Tester, who narrowly won his first-term in the Senate in 2006, is in another close race for a second term.
+Democrat Jon Tester, who narrowly won his first term in the Senate in 2006, is in another close race.

-Tester is being challenged by Denny Rehberg, a six-term House member.
-Their battle has largely focused on who better reflects wide-open Montana versus who has “gone Washington.”
+Tester is being challenged by Denny Rehberg, a six-term Republican House member.
+Their battle has largely focused on who better reflects Montana versus who has “gone Washington.”

 North Dakota